What do Aweber and Getresponse do?

 Aweber and Getresponse are tools for hosting your mailing list, creating attractive e-newsletter templates and sending e-newsletters out to your subscribers.
 They also allow you automate your communications to subscribers via ‘autoresponders’.
 These are used to provide subscribers with e-newsletters from you at pre-defined intervals – for example, immediately after they sign up, a subscriber might receive a simple welcome message from your business; a week later they could receive a discount voucher for some of your goods; three weeks later they could receive an encouragement to follow you on social media etc. That’s just the tip of the iceberg though: e-newsletter tools like these allow you to do a lot of other funky stuff, some of which will be discussed in more depth below.

 This is a pretty subjective area, but for me Aweber’s templates look a bit better than Getresponse’s.
 And there are more of them (about 600 vs 500 respectively).
-Getresponse’s templates look fine – and are fairly easily editable – but they’re just, well, a bit boring; Aweber’s templates are slightly more visually appealing and, for my money, usable for a wider range of marketing applications.
+Getresponse’s templates look fine – and are fairly easily editable – but they’re just, well, a bit boring and slightly dated-looking; Aweber’s templates are slightly more visually appealing and, for my money, usable for a wider range of marketing applications.
 All that said, the gap in quality is by no means huge and unless there is an Aweber template that you are mad about, you should be able to find something similar enough in Getresponse’s arsenal (particularly if you are prepared to tweak the template a little bit).

 - Ability to capture data and host mailing lists (you get a little bit of HTML code that you can insert on your site or social media profiles to capture email addresses)

 - A wide range of predesigned e-newsletter templates

 - Autoresponder functionality which allows you to send automated e-newsletters at pre-defined intervals to subscribers after they sign up